 Crosley Revolution CR6002A

-, the first with a platter smaller than a teacup saucer, and the first with a wireless transmitter for cord-free enjoyment.
+The Crosley's Revolution turntable truly fits the word in every way.
+Doesn't take any space at all, it's portable, you can move it around, it effortlessly pairs with any FM radio for cordless, clear sound.
+It is the first battery-powered Crosley turntable, the first with a platter smaller than a teacup saucer, and the first with a wireless transmitter for cord-free enjoyment.
 Users can tote this two-speed turntable with them to vinyl swaps or to a friend's house.
 Featuring a USB hookup for easy analog-to-digital transfer, the Crosley Revolution will allow users to free their favorites from the grooves for digital enjoyment across a variety of devices.
 This small but mighty turntable also features a headphone jack, passive audio out, and a dynamic full range speaker.

 The Pro-Ject III Phono USB turntable

 Austrian audio manufacturer, Pro-Ject, have unveiled a new turntable that comes equipped with an integrated USB interface.
 The Pro-Ject III Phono USB turntable converts classic vinyl records to today’s digital formats for modern ease and convenience.
 The turntable features an Ortofon OM5E head, 33 or 45 RPM speeds, and a metal chassis with rubber feet.
 The Pro-Ject Phono USB turntable should be available soon for around $550.
 Now all you need to do is convince yourself that your vinyl collection will sound just as good after it has been converted and transcoded into MP3's.

 For the DIY's out there, you can try one of the kits from Inspire Hi-Fi, specially, the Vivid kit for Linn LP12 Turntables, not only is beautiful but the sound quality is great!